3 Bedroom Home in Fredericksburg - $599,900

-CELEBRATE THE SUMMER OF "YES!"
-YES-Our Models and Sales Offices are now fully open for walk-ins and appointments!
-YES-We do have homes available for sale!
-YES-We'd love to talk to you about how you can buy a new home this summer!
-Join the A-List on our website and stay tuned for updates and be sure to follow us on Facebook for the very latest.
-Model is off-site.
 This is a to be built home.
-This spacious 3 bedroom, 2.5 bath home offers main level living in an updated design.
+This spacious 3 bedroom 2.5 bath home offers main level living in an updated design.
 The light-filled kitchen and breakfast area join the great room in creating an open floor plan designed for family living or entertaining.
 The master suite features dual walk-in closets and a luxury bath with an oversized walk-in shower.
 There is a generous space for an optional garden tub as well.
-This community is managed from our Franklin Farm model located at 259 Poplar Rd, Fredericksburg, VA 22406.

 3 Bedroom Home in Fredericksburg - $599,900